cesarnr21/google_services/README.md

 # Google Services
 Just some modules that allow to use some Google Services.
 Install using:
-`python3 -m pip install --editable .`
+`python3 -m pip install --editable`

 To use Google Services and APIs, they need to be setup
 - instructions here: <https://www.thepythoncode.com/article/use-gmail-api-in-python>